 In addition to the Enzo directors and your Board's Class II Director-nominees set forth above, Dr. Kevin Krenitsky and Messrs.
-Andrew R. Crescenzo, Herbert B. Bass and David C. Goldberg may each be deemed to be participants in the Board's solicitation of proxies in connection with the Annual Meeting.
+Andrew R. Crescenzo, Herbert B. Bass and David C. Goldberg are each participants in the Board's solicitation of proxies in connection with the Annual Meeting.
 The principal occupations of these individuals are set forth in the sections entitled "Compensation of Directors", "Compensation of Executive Officers" and "Directors, Executive Officers and Key Employees" of the Proxy Statement.
 The business address of each such person is c/o Enzo Biochem, Inc., 527 Madison Avenue, New York, New York 10022.